Kaitain

 "This shot shows the relationship between the crew and the "worm canyon" (actually the breach in the Arrakeen Shield Wall) more clearly.
 In the right foreground are several worm wranglers, whose job it was to pull the worms by means of cables and create whatever performances these rubber creatures were capable of.
 We had several scales of worms.

+"Incidentally, at the very left edge of the picture you can see a crew member decked out in the safety gear many of them had to wear: tight cap, goggles, and safety mask.
 I recall having to buy about 150 of these things for the crew when we moved onto our so-called worm stage, where the scenes of the worms in the Arrakis desert were shot.
 I not only bought every safety mask available in Mexico City, but ended up having to order dozens of them from cities as far away as Monterrey."

 Image/Caption courtesy of Charles L. Finance